 Most important of all, however, is the fact that the supply chain is no longer simply a means to an end.
 Whereas in the past, it represented the channels by which companies accomplished their most basic tasks—receiving goods, sourcing raw materials and components, shipping out the finished product—it is now a driver of growth, the basis for new business models and a foundation for amazing customer experiences.

 So, let’s look at some of the ways the supply chain has been transformed by technology and what technology, specifically, is at the heart of these transformations.

 Artificial Intelligence (AI)

-Leveraging AI in the supply chain reduces forecasting errors by up to 50 percent and prevents inventory reductions at a rate of 20 – 50 percent.
+Leveraging AI in the retail supply chain reduces forecasting errors by up to 50 percent and prevents inventory reductions at a rate of 20 – 50 percent.
 Some of the ways that AI is helpful in the supply chain include inventory management, packaging, and logistics optimization.
 AI collects data from consumers and transmits it back up the supply chain, allowing manufacturers to respond to consumer need in a timely manner.
 AI also supports the sourcing process as well, reducing time-to-market so that companies can deliver solutions more quickly.

 The Internet of Things (IoT)

 IoT and industrial IoT (IIoT) is deployed throughout the distribution network as well as on the factory floor.
 Sensors monitor machine function and provide real-time insights as to how machines are performing, averting costly slowdowns and downtime and freeing up floor managers to focus on more valuable tasks.
 Beyond the factory, IoT is also deployed throughout the supply chain, from logistics straight through to warehousing and beyond.
 With the ability to accurately track assets in this way, stakeholders have complete visibility into their entire operation, allowing them to make decisions quickly when it matters most.